jitsi/jibri/README.md

 * Set up the jibri home directory (for example /home/jibri)

-* Check out the jibri source code: git pull https://github.com/jitsi/jibri.git
+* Check out the jibri source code: git clone https://github.com/jitsi/jibri.git

 * Copy the two main directories into place.
 In this example install, the ```jibri-xmpp-client``` and ```scripts``` directories should be copied to /home/jibri/ so that they are siblings.
 Many scripts referenced in the jibri daemon currently assume the scripts directory to be available from ../scripts/